Osaka Station

 This station is at the southern end of Osaka Castle Park and is within walking distance of the Osaka International Peace Center and Osaka Museum of History.

-Transfer here to Osaka Municipal Subway’s Chuo Line and Nagahori Tsurumi-ryokuchi Line
+Transfer here to Osaka Metro’s Chuo Line and Nagahori Tsurumi-ryokuchi Line.

 Tamatsukuri Station